 Excused Absences Best Interest of the Child Unexcused Absences Illness of child or parent Family emergencies- situations that cause the parent to keep the child with them and out of school that can be documented and is out of the parent's control.
-Family Vacation Cultural or Religious Activities Spending Quality Time With Parent or Relatives My child did not want to go to school.
+Extended illness, quarantine, or death of a family member or close family friend.
+Travel away from home for legal issues such as court or visa-related issues, travel due to work or school, Car problems or housing problems (car breaks down, broken water pipe at home).
+Family Vacation Cultural or Religious Activities Spending Quality Time With Parent or Relatives 10 days per fiscal year (July 1 through June 30) is allowed for absences that revolve around special events for children and their families, such as vacation.
+My child did not want to go to school.
 I didn't feel like taking my child to school today.
-Child/ parent work up late Weather is too hot/ cold Running errands
+Child/ parent work up late Weather is too hot/ cold Running errands No reason stated for being absent